 After her success at the centennial, Lewis continued to create and travel, drawing inspiration from her locales.
 She moved to Paris in 1896, and then to London in 1891.
 She remained there until her death from kidney disease in 1907.

 While heralded in life, Lewis’s death seemed to quiet her supporters.
 Her grave was unmarked, and many of her works were lost.
 Those that surfaced were sometimes found to have been neglected.
 In 2003, Sotheby’s auctioned off Night, a sculpture of two slumbering infants said to have been heavily stained with nicotine.
 The Baltimore Museum of Art purchased it for $130,720.

 In 2015, Lewis’s bust of Jesus was discovered in a cupboard in Scotland.
 It had once belonged to John Patrick Crichton-Stuart, the 3rd Marquess of Bute, who was an admirer of Lewis’s around the time she sculpted the piece in 1870.
 (Crichton-Stuart was Catholic and a staunch advocate for women’s rights, which likely led to his support.)
 The bust remained in private hands until just a few years ago, where its discovery helped lead to renewed interest in Lewis and her work.

-This year has also seen the release of an Edmonia Lewis postage stamp as part of the USPS Black Heritage Stamp series in concert with the Smithsonian American Art Museum.
+Last year also saw the release of an Edmonia Lewis postage stamp as part of the USPS Black Heritage Stamp series in concert with the Smithsonian American Art Museum.
 Whether more of her work is discovered or not, it seems the world is no longer likely to forget the contributions of Edmonia Lewis.